 Barbara is played by Janina Hartwig, who is best known these days as Sister Hanna on Um Himmels Willen.
 Her first film was Disko mit Einlage (Disco Interlude), followed by several more made-for-TV movies (including this one).
 She first appeared on the big screen in Der Bärenhäuter (The Bear Skin), another Grimms’ fairytale.
 Still young at the time of the Wende, and already mostly working in television, reunification had less impact on her career than it did for some of the others at DEFA.
 She continued working television and has appeared in dozens of TV shows.

 Inevitably, with the perspective of history, we can see parallels to the tale here and the fate of the GDR.
 With its efforts to keep the republic in the hands of the SED, the government had essentially snuffed the life out of its socialist ideals, creating a country that continued to exist after the joy of existence was gone.
 As it was originally shown on television, there are no box office figures for the film, but it was well received by the critics.
-As an example of an East German fairytale film, though, it is a bit of an anomaly.
+As an example of an East German fairytale film, though, it’s a bit of an anomaly.
 It lacks to eye-bleeding colors and over-the-top set designs of the earlier fairytale films.
-For that reason, it might be overlooked, but it is still worth checking out.
+For that reason, it might be overlooked, but is still worth checking out.

 I you like what I do here and would like to let me know, you can buy me a cup of coffee by clicking on the button to the left.